ANSI-SPARC Architecture: Three-level architecture

-The Three Level Architecture has the aim of enabling users to access the same data but with a personalised view of it.
+The Three Level Architecture has the aim of enabling users to access the same data but with a personalized view of it.
 The distancing of the internal level from the external level means that users do not need to know how the data is physically stored in the database.
 This level separation also allows the DBA to change the database storage structures without affecting the users' views.

 Database schemas

 There are three different types of schema corresponding to the three levels in the ANSI-SPARC architecture: